 Surge and Lightning protection

-will execute a group of tests to be able to determine the immunity level of the various interface ports of the AO STB (sometimes in combination with the AO CM and NIU) against voltages over-surges and lightning strikes.
+Wyre will execute a group of tests to be able to determine the immunity level of the various interface ports of the AO STB (sometimes in combination with the AO CM and Wyre NIU) against voltages over-surges and lightning strikes.
 Common mode tests will be carried out up to a test level of 10 kV.
 Ground will be either the premises earth of the customer or in case of absence of the latter the braid of the CATV cable.
 Tests that will be carried out are destructive, using a different (new) STB at each stage to avoid “exhausting” phenomena.
 The connection between STB and modem (if applicable) will be made using a UTP RJ45.
 After each test the functionality of the STB will be verified.
 Detailed info can be obtained in the reference document.

 This section has a corresponding appendix document with reference: Appendix A (see List of Appendixes section).